The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Four of Cups

-It is important to find out if the benefit in the relationship is mutual.
+It is important to find out if the benefit of the relationship is mutual.

 In reverse, the Four of Cups indicates that the relationship is sour and may have run its course.